4GeeksAcademy/javascript-functions-exercises-tutorial/exercises/07-Function-that-returns/README.md

 1. Using the two functions available, calculate the value of 137 dollars in yen and print it on the console.

-## 💡 Hint:
+## 💡 Hints:

 Working backwards:

-+  our expected value is in yen.
++ The expected value is in yen.

-+ Our available function euroToYen will provide that.
++ Our available function `euroToYen` will provide that.

-+ To get to euro we will use the available function dollarToEuro.
++ To get the euro value, we will use the available function `dollarToEuro`.